The Restharrow Scrape Project has many elements:

 The development work to improve the Scrape for wildlife and people is beginning.
 The first stage is the excavation works on the Scrape itself.
 This has now been completed.

-The second step on the Scrape is the installation of the new hide – now scheduled for the week commencing 18 November.
+The second step on the Scrape is the installation of the new hide – installed.

 Recruitment of an Assistant Warden to support the interpretative and outreach elements of the project amongst other duties